HL7/davinci-deqm/source/pages/datax.md

 This Implementation Guide (IG) describes three methods of exchanging data quality information using a set of [FHIR operations] that provide the framework to exchange CQM data:

-1. CQM data may be submitted to the Consumer by the Producer using the [Submit Data operation](#submit-data)
+1. CQM data may be submitted to the Consumer by the Producer using the [Submit Data scenario](#submit-data)
-1. CQM data may be requested from the Producer by the Consumer using the [Collect Data operation](#collect-data)
+1. CQM data may be requested from the Producer by the Consumer using the [Collect Data scenario](#collect-data)

   This project recognizes the impact of the [Argonaut Clinical Data Subscriptions] project which is working on event based subscriptions and major revisions to the Subscription resource for FHIR R5.
 In a future version this guide, a subscription based exchange <!-- in which the Consumer may subscribe to a Producer's Subscription service to be notified when the CQM data is available --> is planned and will align with the outcomes of the Argonaut project.
   {:.stu-note}